How the Girls of Mariposa Changed This Teacher's View of the Dominican Republic and Himself

 When I arrived in September, it felt exactly like it did the first time when I was a child.
 It was sunny, hot, and humid—the type of heat that triggered my asthma.
 There was also something in the air that I recalled, something that made you feel alive.
 The merengue and salsa songs in barbershops, the older folks yelling at each other in the streets, the chancletas (flip flops)—all felt familiar.

-Arriving in the Dominican Republic with other volunteers
+Arriving in the Dominican Republic with other volunteers.
+Image courtesy of Victor F.

 Slowly, I recalled the constricting masculinity standards and the “othering” I felt for being part Puerto Rican and identifying as queer.
 The locals knew who was part of the community and who wasn’t.
 That “something in the air” started to suffocate me.
 Then, upon meeting the girls at Mariposa, I quickly realized I would have to earn my stripes with them.

-Picking up trash for a clean-up project with the Mariposa girls
+Picking up trash for a clean-up project with the Mariposa girls.
+Image courtesy of Victor F.

 For the first two weeks, I came home stressed every day.
 I worried that the whole experience would revolve around being read as a “rich foreigner.”
 The public drivers calling me boricua (Puerto Rican) and venezolano (Venezuelan) on the guagua (bus) slowly wore on my nerves.
 But I couldn’t back out of this experience; I had nowhere to go and no parent for support.